magma-labs/BrightCoders/topics/ruby-on-rails.md

 ## Readings & Tutorials

-To become a ruby programmer you will study de following the resources.
+To become a ruby programmer you will study the following resources.
 It is recommended to study them following the sugested order, although depending on your previous knowledge on Ruby or study preferences you could follow a different order.

 Order | Resource
 ----- | ----